davromaniak/zimbashckup/README.md

 - Without arguments, it will backup all the mailboxes using the tar format with folders in separates tarballs (it launches a "zmmailbox getRestUrl" per folder).
 - Empty folders are ignored and won't be backed up.
 - Empty mailboxes will only have their folder created, but nothing backed up.
+- Shared folders from another account will only be backed up for the owner account.
+For the others accounts, the folder will be ignored.

 Argument/options list
 ---------------------